styled-system/styled-system/README.md

 ## Low-level style functions

-To convert other CSS properties into styled-system props, use the following low-level utility functions.
+To create custom utilities for other CSS properties, use the following low-level utility functions.

 ### style